This rich, creamy and flavorful homemade Alfredo sauce provides a huge wow factor for your Italian recipes.

 Using milk for Alfredo Sauce in place of Heavy Cream

 Milk can be used instead of heavy cream for homemade Alfredo sauce.
 Heavy cream has a higher calorie and fat content than whole milk.
 You can replace the heavy cream for milk in Alfredo sauce without sacrificing the flavor.
 Heavy cream helps the sauce thicken and maintain a creamy texture.
 When omitting the heavy cream, you may need to use other ingredients to create a thick and creamy Alfredo sauce.
 Flour is a great option to thicken a milk sauce with.

 How do you make homemade Alfredo sauce not gritty?

 Gritty Alfredo sauce is usually the result of cheese not properly melting into the sauce.
 To avoid gritty sauce, slowly add the grated cheese stirring in between additions.
 Fresh grated cheese will melt easier than the pre shredded cheese.
 Use fresh parmesan for best results.
 The fat content of the milk is also important.
 The ingredients need a higher fat content to bind to.
 Do not use skim milk or 2% for Alfredo sauce.
 Whole fat milk will work best for a creamier sauce.

 More Recipes That Use Alfredo Sauce:

-I made this afredo sauce recipe last night.
-It’s my ‘go to’ sauce for Chicken Garlic Pizza.
+I made this sauce recipe last night.
+It’s my ‘go to’ homemade white sauce for Chicken Garlic Pizza.
 It’s also the base sauce for our Broccoli Cauliflower Cream Soup (I just use other cheeses).

 Whip up a version of this sauce for just about any recipe that needs an italian cheesy cream sauce base.